jonidaniel/piquote/README.md

 ## Setup

-Go to

-- https://piquote.netlify.app (preferably Safari or Chrome) or
+- Go try the app on [Netlify](https://piquote.netlify.app) (tested on [Apple Safari](https://www.apple.com/safari/) and [Google Chrome](https://www.google.com/chrome/))

-- Clone repo with `git clone https://github.com/jonidaniel/piquote` and open `/index.html` in your browser (preferably Safari or Chrome)
+- Or continue where I left off by cloning the app repo with `git clone https://github.com/jonidaniel/piquote` and open `/index.html` in your browser (preferably Safari or Chrome)

 ## Status

-- Piquote version 1.0.0 is now in development and not yet operational
+- Piquote version 1.0.0 is now fully operational

 ## Credits